Optimizing the Brain’s “Washing Machine” to Clean Up Alzheimer’s

 While the research into the glymphatic system is still in its early stages, scientists have recently made some exciting developments, discovering a few methods to boost the power of the glymphatic system.
 Fiddling with the AQP4 gene is one of them.

-Researchers, including a team at the University of Niigata Japan, are testing drugs that, like plumbers, can help open up the AQP4 protein allowing more cleaning fluid to pass through, for more efficient cleaning.
+Researchers, including a team at the University of Niigata Japan, are testing drugs that can help open up the AQP4 protein, allowing more cleaning fluid to pass through for more efficient cleaning.
 This means the brain can run more “wash cycles” during sleep.

 Whether it is researchers in Finland or Japan, scientists are hard at work testing the glymphatic system.
 A combination of drugs and intravenous saline could one day help treat or reduce the risk of developing Alzheimer’s disease.